ThePhD/sol2/docs/source/api/usertype.rst

 		less_than,
 		less_than_or_equal_to,
 		garbage_collect,
-		call_function = call,
-		pairs
+		floor_division,
+		bitwise_left_shift,
+		bitwise_right_shift,
+		bitwise_not,
+		bitwise_and,
+		bitwise_or,
+		bitwise_xor,
+		pairs,
+		ipairs,
+		next,
+		type,
+		type_info,
 	};

 	typedef meta_function meta_method;

 Use this enumeration to specify names in a manner friendlier than memorizing the special lua metamethod names for each of these.
 Each binds to a specific operation indicated by the descriptive name of the enum.
 You can read more about `the metamethods in the Lua manual`_ and learn about how they work and are supposed to be implemented there.
-Each of the names here (except for the ones used as shortcuts to other names like ``meta_function::call_function`` and ``meta_function::involution`` and not including ``construct``, which just maps to the name ``new``) link directly to the Lua name for the operation. ``meta_function::pairs`` is only available in Lua 5.2 and above (does not include LuaJIT or Lua 5.1).
+Each of the names here (except for the ones used as shortcuts to other names like ``meta_function::call_function`` and ``meta_function::involution`` and not including ``construct``, which just maps to the name ``new``) link directly to the Lua name for the operation. ``meta_function::pairs`` is only available in Lua 5.2 and above (does not include LuaJIT or Lua 5.1) and ``meta_function::ipairs`` is only available in Lua 5.2 exactly (disregarding compatibiltiy flags).

 members
 -------